Antony to speak with police after returning to England

 Further assault allegations followed from Rayssa de Freitas and Ingrid Lana.

-United have granted Antony leave with full pay to deal with the allegations.
+United say they are taking the allegations "seriously" and have granted Antony leave with full pay to deal with the allegations.

 Antony had been in Brazil since reporting for international duty but was withdrawn from the squad when news of the allegations emerged.